thanujadax/thanujadax.github.io/index.md

 [Source code (experimental)](https://github.com/thanujadax/toposeg2d) | [Manuscript in preparation]

+## Robotic Utility Vehicles
+[on going]

+Currently we are working on a prototype that demonstrate simultaneous localization and mapping, and autonomous navigation in outdoor environments.

 ## Non-parametric Bayesian estimation of thickness and anisotropy of serial section electron microscopy images